-- In a medium bowl, whisk the eggs with the vanilla essence and sugar.
+- In a medium bowl, whisk the egg yolks with the vanilla essence and sugar.

-- Bring the milk and cream to a near boil over medium heat.
-Reduce the heat to low.
+- Bring the milk and cream to a near boil over medium heat and then reduce the heat to low.
 Pour in the egg mixture, stirring constantly to thicken.
-Take care not to let the mixture boil, or the milk will curdle (if you see bubbles forming at the edge of the saucepan, take it off the stove element).
+Take care not to let the mixture boil, or the milk will curdle.
+(If you see bubbles forming at the edge of the saucepan, take it off the stove).

 - Either continue freezing, stirring several times throughout, or finish the ice cream in an ice cream maker.